syedur-r/fer-classifier/README.md

 # Real-time FER Classifier

 ## Overview
-This repository contains driver code that helped me perform real-time testing on my best performing model.
+This repository contains driver code that helped me perform real-time testing on my best performing FER classification model.

 The repository is comprised of five folders and five Python scripts:
 - data: